gitter-badger/snailui/Readme.txt

 Installation

-Read: SnailUI relies on oUF and oUF_SpellRange (both of which are included) so make sure that these 2 addons are installed before continuing.
-To install SnailUI, just unzip the oUF, oUF_SpellRange, and SnailUI folders into your World of Warcraft / Interface / Addons folder and you are good to go.
-If any files already exist, overwrite them or delete them before continuing.
+Read: SnailUI relies on both oUF (the latest version from Haste's GitHub page here: https://github.com/haste/oUF/zipball/master) and oUF_SpellRange so make sure that these 2 addons are installed before continuing.
+To install SnailUI, just unzip the SnailUI folder into your World of Warcraft / Interface / Addons folder and you are good to go.

 ------------------------------------------------------------------------------